beachwood23/beachwood23.github.io/now.md

 With my back, I am trying to do "micro-runs" through out the day.
 Small jogs of around one mile, to break up the day, get my fitness levels back up, and allows for my back to rest in between workouts.
 I'm recording my workouts in [Strava](https://strava.app.link/YHUk3J60mKb) to track my progress.

----
-Borrowing the idea of the "now" page from [Derek Sivers](https://sive.rs/now2).